Thousands Of Migrants & Supporters To March In 16 Cities On Eve Of Parliament's Return For Equal Rights

 Background

-Migrant Rights Network's proposal for a comprehensive regularization program that is uncapped, will grant permanent resident sta(not temporary permits) and will not exclude anyone: Every migrant-led organization in Canada, as well as over 500 civil society, labour and environmental organizations , support this proposal and are calling for full and permanent immigration stafor all migrants in the country, as well as permanent resident stafor all on arrival in future.
+Migrant Rights Network's proposal for a comprehensive regularization program that is uncapped will grant permanent resident sta(not temporary permits) and will not exclude anyone: All migrant-led organizations in Canada, as well as over 500 civil society, labour and environmental organization , are calling for full and permanent immigration stafor all migrants in the country and permanent resident stafor all on arrival in the future.
 Over 33,000 people have sent messages to the Cabin support of permanent resident stafor all: .
 These actions are endorsed by over 200 organizations including major labour bodies like Unifor and Ontario Federation of Labour; environmental groups like Climate Action Network and David Suzuki Foundation, faith bodies like the United Church of Canada and civil society groups like Oxfam Canada.

 Cross-Country Media Contact: